Skip to content

 Assignments, Ownership & Participants

-Ownership can be restored without trouble.
-You can assign conversations to teammates, add participants or followers and even place the conversation inside the correct shared inbox.
+You can assign conversations to teammates, add participants or followers and place the conversation inside the correct shared inbox.
 Status values like open or archived can also be set through the API.

 Comments, Mentions & Internal Notes

-Private notes and internal discussions can be recreated too.
-Even though mentions may not behave exactly like in the old system, the historical comments will still appear in the correct order, right inside the conversation timeline.
+Private notes and internal discussions can be recreated.
+Mentions may not trigger notifications the way they do in live usage, but the historical comments will appear in the correct order inside the conversation timeline.

 Custom Channels & Source Attribution

 If you want imported history to come from a dedicated source, you can write everything into a custom channel.
-This makes it easy to trace which conversations were migrated and keeps reporting clean.
+This makes it straightforward to trace which conversations were migrated and keeps reporting clean.

 Rules & Integrations (Partially)

-While not everything in Front’s automation suite is API-driven, you can still build parts of your workflow programmatically.
-Integrations that rely on Front’s plugin framework or webhook logic can be created or updated this way, but the full automation builder still lives in the UI.
+Not everything in Front's automation suite is API-driven.
+Integrations that rely on Front's plugin framework or webhook logic can be created or updated via API, but the full automation builder lives in the UI.

 Setting Up Your Front Account Before Migration